Olivina/toefl-schedule/speaking/口语第二轮-fiona笔记.md

 >
 >   Well, I prefer to start writing all my papers right away because this is good for me.
 >
 >   I mean, in this way, I could have more time to prepare like going to the library to read some books or getting online to collect some data or ask the professors when I have some problems.
 So I am able to finish them on time.
-But if I wait until the last minute, I might not be able to get fully prepared because of the limited time, which could result in a hasty work and hurt my grades.
+On the contrary, if I wait until the last minute, I might not be able to get fully prepared because of the limited time, which could result in a hasty work and hurt my grades.

 ### deadline写